danielpetisme-bib/PI-Web-API-Client-Angular/docs/api/StreamApi.md

 # **getChannel**
-> getChannel(webId: string, includeInitialValues?: boolean, extraHttpRequestParams?: any)
+> getChannel(webId: string, heartbeatRate?: number, includeInitialValues?: boolean, webIdType?: string, extraHttpRequestParams?: any)

 Opens a channel that will send messages about any value changes for the specified stream.